rails/webpacker/README.md

 will be added via yarn and changes to the configuration files made.
 Now you can create JSX files and have them properly compiled automatically.

+## Ready for Vue

+To use Webpacker with React, just create a new app with `rails new myapp --webpack=vue` (or run `rails webpacker:install:vue` on a Rails 5.1 app already setup with webpack), and all the relevant dependencies will be added via yarn and changes to the configuration files made.

 ## Work left to do